Skip to main content

 Libraries

-This recommendation applies to any Python repository that intended to be installable (into a virtual environment, a container, or onto bare metal) as a dependency of some larger system or application.
+Libraries are the exception to the rule about exact dependencies being specified and pinned.
+This applies to any Python repository that intended to be installable (into a virtual environment, a container, or onto bare metal) as a dependency of some larger system or application.
 It may be applicable to repositories that provide scripts to be run by developers or other end-users, but is not recommended for code that’s intended to be deployed on its own into the cloud.

 • The range you choose will depend on the guarantees each dependency makes about backward-compatibility.
 For example, if you’re currently using version 1.3.1 of a semantically-versioned library, it would be reasonable to specify a range such as <2.0,>=1.3.1.
 However, for a library that does not make that guarantee, you might specify a more restricted range, such as <1.4,>=1.3.1.